 Flanders no Inu (Dog of Flanders) is based on the book by Marie Louise de la Ramée, it has been widely read and also adapted into several films and anime (MAL actually lists two series).
 This film is pretty much a compacted version of said series.

 I found the story very... honest.
-It addresses poverty issues that occurred back in those days and it really doesn't beat about the bush.
+It addresses poverty issues that occurred back in those days and it really doesn't beat

 The film was quite a downer, to be honest.
 His best friend's father keeps stopping his daughter from seeing him, Patrasche's old abusive owner tries to reclaim him, forcing Jehan to pay him off with their rent money.
 Jehan dies, Nello is accused of starting a fire, he loses an art competition for money that will save his life, no one wants his milk delivery business anymore, he gets kicked out of his home, he walks around in the snow with no shoes on and in the end he freezes to death in front of paintings that he has forever longed to see in a church with Patrasche.